joe-niland/laravel-api-guide/Installing-Laravel.md

 This method uses a VirtualBox VM running Ubuntu, called _Homestead_, to encompass all of your PHP development components, which has the following benefits:

 1. Your development environment is not tied to your PC - it is portable in two senses:
-  + you can copy the VM to another PC using `vagrant [package](http://docs.vagrantup.com/v2/cli/package.html)`
+  + you can copy the VM to another PC using `vagrant package` [vagrant package docs](http://docs.vagrantup.com/v2/cli/package.html)`
   + assuming you haven't modified Homestead, or you've encapsulated the changes using a provisioning tool like Ansible, you can `git clone` and then `vagrant up` to redeploy the dev environment to another PC
 2. Everyone in the team will have an identical PHP development environment - even if Windows is a different version, or they have different configurations, it won't affect the dev environment
 3. PHP on Windows is not the easiest thing to manage, so keeping it on Linux where it likes to be is going to make your life a little bit more simple
-4. Homestead is configured using [Vagrant](http://www.vagrantup.com/), which uses a scripted approach to configuring the VM.
+4. Homestead is configured using [Vagrant](https://www.vagrantup.com/), which uses a scripted approach to configuring the VM.
 Vagrant can also be used to configure EC2 and other cloud provider instances.
 This means you can be sure that your development environment matches your Production environment.
-5. It's easy to have completely different configurations (e.g. php 5.4 with Apache, or php FPM 5.5 with nginx) available on your machine without having to worry about conflicts.
+5. It's easy to have completely different configurations (e.g. php 5.6 with Apache, or php FPM 7.0 with nginx) available on your machine without having to worry about conflicts.

 The Homestead VM gives you the following components pre-installed:
-* Ubuntu 14.04
+* Ubuntu 16.04
+* Git
-* PHP 5.6
+* PHP 7.0
-* HHVM
 * Nginx
 * MySQL
+* MariaDB
+* Sqlite3
 * Postgres
+* Composer
-* Node (With Bower, Grunt, and Gulp)
+* Node (With PM2, Bower, Grunt, and Gulp)
 * Redis
 * Memcached
 * Beanstalkd
-* Laravel Envoy
-* Fabric + HipChat Extension

 Over time you can modify this to your requirements and repackage the changes to your own, custom Vagrant box.